 The image is about the same although technically a bit less robust.
 It may be marginally brighter.
 Ohh, the German is about 3:00 longer and is cited as the 'Uncut" version.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Of course there are some effects that jump out and surprise and the DTS-HD Master stereo track at 1620 kbps supports that with modest intent.
 There is some impressive depth and the lossless, crisp, score by José Manuel Pagán is matched well to the HD video.
-There is a French DUB and the French subtitles are forced when the English audio option is chosen (many players may be able to avoid this via the remote).
+There is a French DUB and the French subtitles are forced when the English audio option is chosen.
 My Momitsu has identified it as being a region FREE.

 Supplements offer a 22.5-minute interview with Bigas Luna in English with French subtitles.
 He discusses the film and it has some informative information.
 There is also a French-only Introduction (3:22) and trailer.

 Pretty much the same extras - the same 22-minute interview with Bigas Luna - only with German subtitles, a German trailer, TV Spots and a 30-second Teaser.